 Cynthia jumped as Max’s disapproving voice cut through their laughter.
 She peeked back over her shoulder and had to fight a giggle.
 The thunderous expression on his face reminded her of a big brother itching to bust a few heads on her behalf.
-She would always see him as that, and would have even if they had married.
+She would always see him as that and would have even if they had married.
+The one smart thing she did was break off their engagement.
 Anna slipped around him and approached Cynthia and Chris.

 “Good Lord, we can’t have that, Max.
 We spent a freaking fortune on the reception.
 People enjoying themselves is something we wouldn’t want.”